Sturm, Ruger & Company, Inc. (RGR) Set to Announce Quarterly Earnings on Wednesday

 Sturm, Ruger & Company, Inc. Increases Dividend

-Separately, StockNews.com started coverage on Sturm, Ruger & Company, Inc. in a research note on Thursday, March 16th.
+Separately, StockNews.com assumed coverage on shares of Sturm, Ruger & Company, Inc. in a research note on Thursday, March 16th.
 They set a “buy” rating for the company.

 Sturm, Ruger & Co, Inc engages in the design, manufacture, and sale of firearms to domestic customers.
 It operates through the Firearms and Castings segments.
 The Firearms segment manufactures and sells rifles, pistols, and revolvers principally to a number of federally-licensed, independent wholesale distributors primarily located in the United States.